 One note, while we have not tried it, we are both interested in what would happen if we used an air fryer to cook falafel.
 We don’t own one yet, but if we invest in one, we will be sure to update this recipe with our results.

-Yes, this falafel mixture can be made in advance.
+This falafel mixture can be made in advance.
 The falafel mix should keep covered in the fridge for a few days.
 In fact, we rely on this a lot since it is just the two of us.
 I’ll make a batch and only cook half, then cook the second batch the next day.
 I’ve also kept the soaked chickpeas in the fridge for a day or two before making the falafel mix.

+How long do falafel keep once they’re cooked?
 Falafel is best when eaten straight away.
 That’s when the exterior is the most crisp and the interior the most fluffy.
 There are lots of recipes that suggest making falafel in advance and then reheating them, but since we have fallen so hard for that super crispy outside, we personally don’t do it.
 Technically, cooked falafel will last, covered in the fridge for a day or two.
 You can even try freezing it.
 The falafel will still taste great, you will just lose quite a bit of the texture.

 What to Serve With and How to Serve Falafel